-Babies need regular checkups with a pediatrician, especially in their first year.
+Babies need regular checkups with a pediatric healthcare provider, especially in their first year.
 Checkups are also called well-baby visits.
 As your baby gets older they will need fewer checkups.
 Regular checkups and vaccines can prevent many childhood health problems.

 What Happens at a Checkup

-At each well-baby visit, the doctor will watch what your baby can do and ask how you and your baby are doing.
+At each well-baby visit, the provider will watch what your baby can do and ask how you and your baby are doing.
 You can ask questions and talk about your worries.
-The doctor will check on your baby’s health and growth.
-The doctor will also talk and play with your baby to see how they play, learn, speak, act and move.
+They will check on your baby’s health and growth.
+The provider will also talk and play with your baby to see how they play, learn, speak, act and move.

-The doctor will measure your baby’s height and weight and check their vision and hearing.
+The provider will measure your baby’s height and weight and check their vision and hearing.
 Your baby may have other tests, for things like lead poisoning or low iron in the blood.
-The doctor will also look at your baby’s mouth and can help you find a dentist for your baby.
+They will also look at your baby’s mouth and can help you find a dentist for your baby.

 Help for Ongoing Illnesses